na-mi-lo/Movie-Recommender-Project/planning/README.md

 Complete this section ahead of lab for week 1 of the project
 * We handed in our proposal and created this timeline
 * We have also completed ...
-* We are stuck on ...
+* We are working on creating a more detailed phased plan

 ### Requests ###
-We need advice about/help with ... (optional):
+We need advice about/help with ... (optional): The models that we are going to be using

 ------
 ## Week 2 Planning